d-morrison/IntroStatActivities/_book/07-A10-inference-1cat_CI-theory.md

 ### Terminology review

-In this activity, we will introduce simulation-based confidence intervals for a single proportion.
+In this activity, we will introduce theory-based confidence intervals for a single proportion.
 Some terms covered in this activity are:

 * Parameter of interest